wangyiqiu/dbscan-python/README.md

 * ``labels``: A length ``n`` Numpy array (``dtype=np.int32``) containing cluster IDs of the data points, in the same ordering as the input data.
 Noise points are given a pseudo-ID of ``-1``.
 * ``core_samples_mask``: A length ``n`` Numpy array (``dtype=np.bool``) masking the core points, in the same ordering as the input data.

 We provide a complete example below that generates a toy data set, computes the DBSCAN clustering, and visualizes the result as shown in the plot above.
-Before running the example, first install packages for generating the data set and visualizing the result ``pip3 install --user sklearn matplotlib``.
+Note that before running the example, the dependencies in ``src/requirements.txt`` need to be installed first.

 ```
 import numpy as np